nodejs/build/ONBOARDING.md

 * Go over [`ansible/README.md`](ansible/README.md) for Ansible setup instructions
 * Have the onboardee practice running the `jenkins/worker/create.yml` playbook on one of the machines in the test CI cluster
+* Windows access

 ### Communication

 * GitHub Issues are used to manage tasks within the Build WG
-* Try and use PRs to land changes, keep open for at least a day, and get at least one approval from another WG member.
+* Try and use PRs to land changes: Keep open for at least 48 hours during the week (72 hours on the weekend), and get at least one approval from another WG member.
 * Try and land PRs with the same commit metadata you'd use in `nodejs/node`
 * IRC (specifically `#node-build` is important for communicating with other Node.js project members, and how we receive many initial signals of downtime
+    * IRC logs are maintained at http://logs.libuv.org/node-build
 * Build WG meetings are every 2-3 weeks, and you should try and attend as many as possible.
 The meetings are listed in the [Node.js Foundation calendar][].